NiiJoshua/regression-classification_aventure/README.md

 # regression_aventure
-The goal of this notebook is to help Adventure works predict customer average monthly spend given the customer info, bike buyer and available average month spend data.
+The goal of the regression notebook is to help Adventure works predict customer average monthly spend given the customer info, bike buyer and available average month spend data.
 This is a regression problem and we will explore various ML Regressors.
 We shall first perform needed data clean up and visualization, tuning, data balance and analysis.
+The goal of the classification notebook is to help adventure works predict if a customer wil buy a bike or not given customer information, average month spend and available bike buyer data.
+This could help adventure works target their marketing and improve their returns.